 - This pilot study explores how race equity training and social justice affect the cognitive and affective outcomes of volunteer mentors within the context of cultural humility in mentoring.

-- Mentors’ self-efficiency to provide racial and ethnic support increased due to training.
+- Mentors’ self-efficiency in providing racial and ethnic support increased due to training.

 - This indicates that race equity training can do the following…